geersch/nestjs-getting-started/docs/02-rest-api.md

 nest generate module car-insurance-quote
 ```

-Or just like the Angular CLI you can also use the shorthand notation.
+Or just like the Angular CLI, you can also use shorthand notation.

 ```sh
 nest g mo car-insurance-quote